Privacy Policy

 • Severability: If any provision of this Privacy Policy is invalid or unenforceable, the remaining provisions remain in full effect.

-13. Virtuous Restaurants® Telegram Onboarding & Registered Drivers Policy
+13. Virtuous Restaurants® WhatsApp Onboarding & Registered Drivers Policy

 13.1 Introduction

-• Virtuous Restaurants® Registered Drivers Telegram Support Channel – for approved drivers eligible to receive delivery opportunities.
+13.2 Virtuous Restaurants® Registered Independent Drivers WhatsApp Support Channel – for approved drivers eligible to receive delivery opportunities.

-Membership in either group is voluntary and does not guarantee access to jobs, work, or income.
+Presence in the group is voluntary and does not guarantee access to jobs, work, or income.

 13.3 Data Collected

-We process only the data necessary for Telegram group operations:
+We process only the data necessary for WhatsApp group operations:

 • Participation logs, engagement, and admin interactions